Vonng/pigsty/docs/v-infra.md

 The `name` definition of the default record is fixed and referenced by hard-coding, do not modify it.
 Upstream server records with other names can be added at will.

-`domain` is the domain name that should be used for external access to this upstream server.
+The `domain` is the domain name that should be used for external access to this upstream server.
 When accessing the Pigsty Web service, the domain name should be used to access it through the Nginx proxy.

-The `endpoint` is an internally reachable TCP endpoint and the placeholder IP address `10.10.10.10` will be replaced with the meta node IP during the Configure process.
+The `endpoint` is an internally reachable TCP endpoint and the placeholder IP address `10.10.10.10` will be replaced with the meta node IP during the Configure.